Number the Stars

 Why widely assigned

 This Historical Fiction (Middle Grade) title, reads at middle-grade prose complexity, typically at grades 4–7.
-Written in the 1980s; pairs with curriculum units on courage and friendship; cited across 1 curriculum framework.
+Written in the 1980s; pairs with curriculum units on courage and friendship; cited across 10 curriculum frameworks.

 Themes